Are Digital Ally, Inc. (DGLY) Shares Headed For A Pullback?

-On Thursday, shares of Digital Ally, Inc. (NASDAQ:DGLY) marked $0.86 per share versus a previous $0.90 closing price.
-With having a -3.86% loss, an insight into the fundamental values of Digital Ally, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-DGLY showed a fall of -15.59% within its YTD performance, with highs and lows between $0.64 – $5.33 during the period of 52 weeks, compared to the simple moving average of -24.35% in the period of the last 200 days.
+On Monday, shares of Digital Ally, Inc. (NASDAQ:DGLY) marked $0.93 per share versus a previous $0.88 closing price.
+With having a 5.39% gain, an insight into the fundamental values of Digital Ally, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+DGLY showed a fall of -8.82% within its YTD performance, with highs and lows between $0.64 – $5.33 during the period of 52 weeks, compared to the simple moving average of -17.87% in the period of the last 200 days.

 Maxim Group equity researchers changed the status of Digital Ally, Inc. (NASDAQ: DGLY) shares to a “Buy” rating in the report published on November 15th, 2017.
 Other analysts, including Maxim Group, also published their reports on DGLY shares.
 Maxim Group repeated the rating from the previous report, marking DGLY under “Buy” rating, in the report published on August 18th, 2016.
 Additionally, DGLY shares got another “Neutral” rating from ROTH Capital, setting a target price of $7 on the company’s shares, according to the report published in November 13th, 2015.
 On August 10th, 2015, ROTH Capital Reiterated an Buy rating and increased its price target from $20 to $16.
 On the other hand, H.C.
 Wainwright Initiated the “Buy” rating for DGLY shares, as published in the report on June 18th, 2015.
 Chardan Capital Markets seems to be going bullish on the price of DGLY shares, based on the price prediction for DGLY, indicating that the shares will jump to $20, giving the shares “Buy” rating based on their report from June 18th, 2015.
 Another “Buy” rating came from ROTH Capital, providing a prediction for $20 price target according to the report published in May 28th, 2015.